 Using a Pour-Over Will in Estate Planning

 A pour-over will is a special type of last will and testament used in conjunction with a trust-based estate plan.
-It can save the day when the grantor of a trust—the person who created it—neglects to transfer all his property into the trust over the years and has no other will to determine which beneficiaries should receive that omitted property.
+It can save the day when the grantor of a trust—the person who created it—neglects to transfer all their property into the trust over the years and has no other will to determine which beneficiaries should receive that omitted property.

 How a Pour-Over Will Works

 Instead of governing the distribution of all your property, a pour-over will simply states that any assets that have not been funded into your revocable living trust should go there when you die.
-It effectively names your trust as beneficiary of any property it does not already hold, and that does not pass directly to a living beneficiary through some other means, such as a beneficiary designation on a life insurance policy or a retirement account.
+It effectively names your trust as the beneficiary of any property it does not already hold, and that does not pass directly to a living beneficiary through some other means, such as a beneficiary designation on a life insurance policy or a retirement account.

 Pour-Over Wills Require Probate

 One of the beauties of living trusts is that they avoid probate of the property with which they've been funded.
 Unfortunately, any of your property that isn't funded into your trust before you die will require probate, even if it's directed to your trust via a pour-over will.

 If You Don't Have a Pour-Over Will

 Your property will pass to your heirs according to state law if you neglect to fund it into your trust, don't create a pour-over will, and don't have any other will in place directing where those assets should go.
 These are called laws of "intestate succession," and they can vary somewhat by state.

 Each state has a list of kin so closely related to a decedent that they inherit from them by law for lack of any other estate plan.
 The list invariably includes surviving spouses, your parents, and your descendants -- children, grandchildren, or great-grandchildren.
 Siblings and more distant relatives are often left out in the cold.